Mark Geiger

 Mark William Geiger (born August 25, 1974) is an American sports administrator and former soccer referee.
-He is the senior director of match officials at the Professional Referee Organization (PRO), which oversees domestic referees in Major League Soccer (MLS).
+He is the general manager at the Professional Referee Organization (PRO), which oversees domestic referees in Major League Soccer (MLS).

 Geiger previously officiated in MLS and was on the FIFA International Referees List from 2008 to 2019.
 At the international level, Geiger refereed the 2012 Olympics, the 2013, 2015, and 2017 CONCACAF Gold Cups, and the 2014 and 2018 FIFA World Cups.
 At the 2014 World Cup, he became the first referee from the United States to officiate a knockout match at a World Cup tournament.
 Before becoming a full-time referee, Geiger was a high school mathematics teacher.

 Refereeing career

 Geiger first took up refereeing in 1988.
 In 2003, he was named Referee of the Year by the New Jersey Soccer Association.
 He became a United States Soccer Federation National Referee in 2003 and officiated in Major League Soccer from 2004 to 2018.
 He has officiated in CONCACAF tournaments since becoming a FIFA referee in 2008, and has officiated Gold Cup and other international tournaments and fixtures.
 Geiger was selected for the CONCACAF U-20 Championship in 2011, where he refereed the final.